Laboratoire-de-Chemoinformatique/SynPlanner/README.rst

     conda activate synplan_env
     pip install .

-After installation, one can add the ``SynPlanner`` environment in their Jupyter platform:
+The installed ``SynPlanner`` environment can then be added to the Jupyter platform:

 .. code-block:: bash